Call for workshops

 Workshops add significant structure to the meeting, offering access to aspects of ecology not found in posters or oral presentations.
 Examples include statistical training, policy debates, grant-writing, publishing, career development, and public engagement.

-Workshops using creative formats and professional facilitators are particularly welcome.
-We are happy to discuss unconventional ideas for workshops.
-If you are unsure about feasibility, please get in touch with Amy Everard well before the submission deadline.
+Workshops using creative formats and professional facilitators are particularly welcome and we are happy to discuss unconventional ideas for workshops.
+If you are unsure about feasibility, please get in touch with our Events Team well before the submission deadline.